Diversity Programs and Resources

 - Office for Women's Careers (OWC) offers opportunities for women faculty to network across departments, serves as an advocacy and mentoring resource, and provides a forum for support, education and discussion.

-- Diversity in Biomedical Research Committee: Icahn School of Medicine promotes diversity in biomedical research through recruitment and investigations focused on minority health.
+- Diversity in Biomedical Research Council: Icahn School of Medicine promotes diversity in biomedical research through recruitment and investigations focused on minority health.

 - Center for Excellence in Youth Education (CEYE) is one of the longest sustained pipeline programs in the nation and provides educational pipeline enrichment programs from high school thru collegiate level in the areas of science, health, biomedical research, and medicine.